MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/planning-checklist.md

 Whether you choose to align with a broader cloud governance strategy or not for your initial migration, you will need to ensure your cloud deployment environment is configured to support your workloads.

 If you're planning to align your migration with a cloud governance strategy from the start, you'll need to apply the [Five Disciplines of Cloud Governance](../../../governance/governance-disciplines.md) to help inform decisions on policies, toolchains, and enforcement mechanisms that will align your cloud environment with overall corporate requirements.
-Consult the CAF [actionable governance design guides](../../../governance/journeys/overview.md) for examples of how to implement this model using Azure services.
+Consult the Cloud Adoption Framework [actionable governance design guides](../../../governance/journeys/overview.md) for examples of how to implement this model using Azure services.

 In the event your initial migrations are not closely aligned with a broader cloud governance strategy, the general issues of organization, access, and infrastructure planning still need to be managed.
 Consult the [Azure readiness guide](../../../ready/azure-readiness-guide/overview.md) for help making these cloud readiness decisions.